 The Murder Mystery Year: Chapter 10

 When Clemmons opened her eyes, only Gibbs was in the room.
 He frowned down at her, his old face creased in concern.
-“Take a deep breath,” he counseled.
+“Take a deep breath and count till 60 seconds using the kitchen clock,” he counseled.
 “Did you hit your head?
 I couldn’t tell.”

 She tried to shake her head no, that she hadn’t and felt a fuzzy sort of pain.
 “What happened?”
 And before he could answer, she remembered the scene.
 She took a sideways look around the room.
 “Where did everyone go?”